 A VPS or Virtual Private Server is a hosting environment that provides partitioned or “virtual” space on a physical server shared with other clients.
-Although there may be multiple VPS clients on one physical server, resources are not shared.
+Although there may be multiple VPS clients on one physical server, resources are not shared, like shared hosting.
 Each VPS can be rebooted or reallocated independently, allowing for server clients to have much greater flexibility without incurring the costs of buying a dedicated server.

-Now you may think a virtual private server sounds a lot like shared hosting.
+Now you may think a virtual private server sounds a lot like a shared hosting plan.
 So, what’s the difference?

-With shared hosting, there are many clients on one physical server that are sharing resources.
+With a shared hosting plan, there are many clients on one physical server that are sharing resources.
 And with a virtual private server, there are multiple clients on a physical server that are not sharing resources.
 This is important because how the resources are being allocated is one of the main differences.

-On a shared server, if a website receives a spike of traffic or is using a web application that dominates the server, your website performance may be negatively impacted.
-Of course, there are measures in place to stop one website from monopolizing all of a shared server’s resources, but a website on a shared server may be temporarily affected.
+On a shared hosting server, if a website receives a traffic spike or is using a web application that dominates the server, your website performance may be negatively impacted.
+Of course, there are measures to stop one website from monopolizing all of a shared server’s resources, but a website on a shared server may be temporarily affected.

-You may want to think of shared hosting like a house with multiple bathrooms and appliances that share hot water from a single water heater.
-If you’ve ever tried to take a shower immediately after someone else or when the dishwasher is in use, you may notice the water will not get as hot or there will be large fluctuations in the temperature.
+You may want to think of shared hosting as a house with multiple bathrooms and appliances that share hot water from a single water heater.
+If you’ve ever tried to shower immediately after someone else or when the dishwasher is in use, you may notice the water will not get as hot, or there will be large fluctuations in the temperature.

-A VPS would be like being able to configure the water heater so the impact of someone taking a long shower or using hot water somewhere else in the house at the same time had no impact on your shower.
+A Virtual Private Service would be like being able to configure the water heater, so the impact of someone taking a long shower or using hot water somewhere else in the house at the same time didn’t affect your shower.

 It’s important to note that shared hosting is an excellent option for businesses that are not expecting large fluctuations in traffic or websites that just need basic hosting.
-Shared hosting is inexpensive and usually the place where many businesses will start from.
+Shared hosting is inexpensive and usually where many companies will start.

-Now that we know the difference between a virtual private server and shared hosting, let’s take a look at the different types of VPS options.
+Now that we know the difference between a virtual private server and shared hosting, let’s look at the different VPS server options.

-Managed, Self-Managed, and Fully Managed Systems: What’s Best?
+Managed, Self-Managed, and Fully Managed VPS Hosting Systems: What’s Best?

-If you’re already set on a VPS hosting, you still have a couple of things to sort out.
-Before opting for any particular plan, you’ll need to select whether you want a fully managed, self-managed, or managed system.
+If you’re already set on VPS hosting, you still have some things to sort out.
+Before opting for any particular plan, you’ll need to select whether you want a fully managed server, self-managed, or managed system.

 Let’s discuss the differences and situations where you may choose one over the other.

-In a fully managed system, the hosting provider manages the server entirely, acting as the system administrator.
-This allows the business owner and staff to remain focused on running a successful business.
-The hosting company provides access to their advanced IT staff and manages everything from server patches, system updates, and backups, etc.
+In a fully managed server, the hosting provider manages the server, acting as the system administrator.
+This allows the business owner and staff to focus on running a successful business.
+The hosting company provides advanced IT staff access and manages everything from server patches, system updates, backups, etc.

 A fully managed solution is great for companies that don’t have the technical expertise to self-manage or don’t want the responsibility of managing the server.
-Choose fully managed when:
+Choose a fully managed virtual private server when: